 The flying dismount is a skill unique to the sport of cyclocross, and using the right technique will allow you to carry speed across any running section — plus allow you to do so safely.

-Here, US national champion Jeremy Powers explains the 'three points of contact' position used prior to dismount, when and how to unclip from your pedals, plus the best way to 'suitcase' carry your bike across barriers.
+Here, former US national champion Jeremy Powers explains the 'three points of contact' position used prior to dismount, when and how to unclip from your pedals, plus the best way to 'suitcase' carry your bike across barriers.

 FasCat Coaching in Boulder, Colorado, held a cyclocross clinic with Powers, and FasCat founding coach Frank Overton also provides some tips here for you, such as have a friend film your technique.